seamplex/feenox/doc/tutorials/000-setup/README.md

 # Foreword

 [FeenoX](https://www.seamplex.com/feenox) is a cloud-first engineering tool.
 Therefore, it runs natively on [GNU/Linux](https://en.wikipedia.org/wiki/Linux) platforms.
-Theoretically, the tool could be compiled and run in other architectures such as Windows or MacOS in a non-cloud approach, although this is discouraged because those two operating systems are
+Theoretically, the tool could be compiled and run in other architectures such as Windows or MacOS in a non-cloud approach.
+However, this is _highly_ discouraged because those two operating systems are

  1. not cloud-friendly, let alone cloud-first; and
  2. neither free-as-in-free-beer nor open source.

-In order to take the tutorials that follow, it is then recommended to stick to GNU/Linux as explained below.
+In order to take the tutorials that follow, it is then recommended to stick to **GNU/Linux** as explained below.

 The best way to learn and to understand how FeenoX works is to use a native GNU/Linux distribution as the main operating system, either in a laptop or a desktop\ PC.
-This sentence from PETSc's Matt Kneppley from 2015 speaks for itself:
+This sentence from [PETSc](https://petsc.org/)'s Matt Kneppley from 2015 speaks for itself:

 > “It is really worth any amount of time and effort to get away from Windows if you are doing computational science.”
 >